curiousest/curiousest.github.io/_posts/2024-08-12-Kant-study-notes.md

 ## takeaways

+### Critique of Pure Reason

-The "copernican revolution", "subject decides on the contents of reality" is something I had already written about before reading Kant.
+The "copernican revolution", "subject decides on the contents of reality" is close to something I had already written about before reading Kant.
 It's the main plot device in one of the short stories I wrote, and I can see some parallels.

 Tendency to look for the thing that explains everything - thing-in-itself.
-I already had written something about this before reading Kant:

-> Humans intuition says “sufficiently advanced technology is indistinguishable from magic”, so when the entirety of reality has become magic, human brains begin to hallucinate the properties of the advanced technology that made it this way.
+It's interesting that he separates it out and decides that it can't be explained, just "gestured at".

 When I tried explaining to someone how not all knowledge comes from experience, I gave the example of us inherently having a conception of time and space.
 The person I explained it to was initially sceptical, then upon hearing about time and space being somehow inherent in humans, they agreed.
 When I saw them think, I imagined that they thought, "Oh, ok, so time+space are written into our genetic code somehow."
 The thing is, you can apply the same logic recursively, the next level is to the species as a whole.
 Ex: not all genetic code in a species has to come from experience.
 Some aspects of time+space are inherent in having genetic code.
 Etc, etc.

-The knowing machine:
+One of the systems he describes, from a high level:
 1. Appearances produced by senses
 2. Appearances produced by imagination, using concepts/laws
 3. Consciousness recognizes appearances matching across both, makes knowledge

+A pattern of thought that I took away from Kant was:
+Our thinking faculties appear to behave like some system.
+If we imagine a model of that system, then extrapolate all kinds of edge cases or conditions, we run into some really interesting realizations that seem to map to our understanding of things.

+Another pattern of thought that I took away after reflecting on Kant (which may have had nothing to do with Kant specifically) was: asdf
 # reading notes

 # A Critique of Pure Reason